George Shannon (explorer): Later life

 In 1808, Shannon had moved to Lexington, Kentucky, to study law at Transylvania University.

 In 1810, he assisted in Nicholas Biddle's history of the expedition.
 Later, Clark asked him to join a fur trading enterprise, but Shannon chose to continue studying law instead.
 By 1818 he had a law practice in Lexington, Kentucky with Thomas T. Barr, a former Transylvania University trustee and Kentucky state legislator.
 That year, his assets included $700, one cow, and two enslaved people.
 By 1822, he owned his home, one horse, three cows, $2,480, and six enslaved people.

 On September 19, 1813, he married Ruth Snowden Price, whom he met while in college, and the two had seven children between 1814 and 1825.

 He served three consecutive one year terms in the Kentucky House of Representatives from 1820 to 1823.
 In 1832, he ran for senator from Missouri.
 He was elected to the Missouri House of Representatives soon before his death.
-He died in August 30, 1836 of illness, aged 51, and was buried in Massie Mill Cemetery in Palmyra, Missouri.
+He died on August 30, 1836, of illness, aged 51, and was buried in Massie Mill Cemetery in Palmyra, Missouri.
 His wife had also died soon afterwards.